The bible states Jesus hit the road with twelve disciples, but what if there was a thirteenth and he went by the name of Chester?

 JESUS: It is.
 So in the future if you see me making any sudden movements towards this dolphin, I need you to get in the way.

 PETER: (GIVES A PERPLEXED LOOK)

 JESUS: Pete, you know I consider you my rock.
 But for the time being, I need you to be a rolling stone, a moving boulder between me and Chester.

 JESUS: Block me.
 Tackle me.
 Do whatever it takes.
 Don’t let me reach him.

 PETER: Got it!

 And Peter did.
 He became Chester’s unknown shadow, an unrequested bodyguard.
 How little Chester understood, how fully aware Jesus remained.
-After all, he was standing on one leg for peace and the other for understanding.
-Jesus knew Chester was a person not to be liked, but still he needed to try.
+Jesus knew Chester was annoying, but still he needed to try.
 Chester was a test as well as a testament to Jesus’ own beliefs.
-And in the still of the night while the rest of the camp slept, Jesus quietly repeated the mantra, “Love Chester as much as yourself… Stay focused, Big J. You have a big day tomorrow.”
+And in the still of the night while the rest of the camp slept, Jesus quietly repeated the mantra, “Love thy Chester as thyself…”

 Indeed, it was.
 The Sermon on the Mount wasn’t any gig.
-Jesus was starting to get a following and people were coming from miles around to fill the hillside and see a man who was a little groggy when he started to speak:
+Jesus was gathering a following.
+People were coming from miles around to fill the hillside to see a man who was a little groggy when he stood in front of them: